btnwtn/website/data/articles/higher-order-components-for-beginners.md

 }
 ```

-We can then use our version of `map` to do something like square an array of numbers:
+We can then use our `map` to do something like square an array of numbers:

 ```js
 const square = (x) => x * x